 HEATING OR COOLING CAPACITY: This is the amount of heating/cooling the unit can produce.

 MULTI-SPLIT SYSTEM: This system comprises of one outdoor unit which is connected to multiple indoor units.
-There are numerous benefits to a multi-split air conditioning unit.
+There are numerous benefits to a multi-split air con unit.
 They are extremely efficient and capable of powering up to six interior rooms at once.
 With this system, each indoor unit can be controlled individually.
 This means that specific rooms can be set at different temperatures, all from a remote.

 OUTDOOR UNIT: The outdoor unit is the external part of the AC system, which contains the compressor, fan, and heat exchange coil, and pumps refrigerant to and from the indoor unit where it is heated and cooled.

 Some kinds of refrigerants are outdated, such as R12 or R22.
 These substances are older and are known to contribute to the greenhouse gas effect.
 The R22 started being phased out in 2010 and R12 was phased out in the 1990s.
-Hydrofluorocarbons (HFCs) like R410A and R134 is the standard today.
+Hydrofluorocarbons (HFCs) like R410A and R134 are the standard today.

 THERMOSTAT: The device that controls the climate of a room by relaying information to the AC unit.